Understanding the Ukraine Permission Extension (UPE) Scheme

 Log into your UKVI account.

-Check your identity documents are updated.
+Check that your identity documents are updated.

-Ensure you’re inside the UK.
+Ensure you are inside the UK.

 Prepare your passport, BRP, and supporting documents.